Job Description of a General Contractor Assistant

 Many assistants have previous experience in construction or engineering, giving them a more thorough understanding of construction work.
 However, there are some general contractor assistants who have more of a background in clerical work.
 Assistants must be very fast, organized and have multi-tasking skills in order to complete work quickly, according to SASCO.
 They must be detail-oriented since they oversee and create many documentations that might contain errors that need to be corrected or reported to the general contractor.
 Computer skills are essential since much of the communication and record-keeping that the assistant does is carried out using computers.

-Construction managers held 551,000 jobs in 2008 and many of them used one or more assistants.
-The need for construction managers is expected to grow by 17 percent between 2008 and 2018, according to the Bureau of Labor Statistics.
+Construction managers held 471,800 jobs in 2018 and many of them used one or more assistants.
+The need for construction managers is expected to grow by 9.8 percent between 2018 and 2028, according to the Bureau of Labor Statistics (BLS).
 There is a great deal of demand for international construction contracts, since there are several developing countries which have now gained enough economic resources to invest in infrastructure.